 Enter the Great River Ride Challenge at BikeReg.com The Great River Ride has been rated as "one of the best century rides in the USA" by Bicycling Magazine and the League of American Bicyclists.
-"Gorgeous but gruelling" is Bicycling's description for what we believe is the most challenging century in New England.
+"Gorgeous but grueling" is Bicycling's description for what we believe is the most challenging century in New England.
 This is a must do event for any cyclist.
 Done it before?
 Come again, each year or two the route changes slightly offering new vistas and new challenges.
-Can't wait til October?
+Can't wait till October?
 Visit our Berkshire Brevet page for a series of Spring events.